 Cleland is one of a group of villages and small towns that enjoy easy access into Glasgow from outside the city.
 The starting point for a new home here is in an independent community-sized rural setting, providing a balance to big city life.
-In common with its neighbours, Cleland has a down-to-earth mining heritage and history, and today it’s a base for commuters heading into Motherwell, Wishaw, and Glasgow itself.
-Though twice the distance, it’s just as easy to get to Edinburgh, with the Junction 8 of the M8 just a short distance to the north at Newhouse.
+In common with its neighbours, Cleland has a down-to-earth mining heritage and history, and today it’s a base for commuters heading into Motherwell, Wishaw and Glasgow itself.
+Though twice the distance, it’s just as easy to get to Edinburgh, with the Junction 8 of the M8 just a short drive to the north at Newhouse.

 As it’s much closer, you’ll be drawn to Glasgow rather than to Edinburgh.
 This great city will give you all you need for shopping, art, culture, history, eating out and nightlife.
-You can get there by train or bus if you prefer not to drive in, and once there, the heart of Scotland’s second largest city will keep you on the go all day.
+You can get there by train or bus if you prefer not to drive in, and once there, the heart of Scotland’s second-largest city will keep you on the go all day.